CODARcode/cheetah/docs/draft/README.md

        	 ```
 	 p.ParamRunner('gray-scott', 'nprocs', [4] )
 	 ```
-	 means that "gray-scott" would run using 4 MPI ranks.
+	 means that "gray-scott" would use 4 MPI ranks.
 As with any other cheetah parameters, one can specify several values for such parameters as well which is needed for codesign studies.
-       * Notice that parameters are given internal campaign name because one can use lambda functions to generate dependencies between different parameters.
+       * Notice that parameters are given internal campaign name because one can use lambda functions to generate dependencies between different parameters and define "derived" parameters by using expressions with names of other parameters.
+	 For example, ...
 ## Examples